 - History tends to repeat itself

-The first principle indicates that every single thing that could affect the price is already included in the chart, so this makes the chart the only thing a technical analyst needs to study the markets.
+The first principle indicates that every single thing that could affect the price is already included in the chart, so this makes charts the only thing a technical analyst needs to study the markets.

 The second principle is just trying to say that prices don’t just go jumping up and down like crazy, they move in trends across time.